xsy27/Oath/README.md

 ![image](/images/1.png)

 ### Randomness
 Randomness is a key feature of Oath.
 In each map slice, the constructions are different.
 And there is a probability of generating a treasure box in each map slice.
-When the player opens the treasure box, there is also a probability of getting a positive effect (e.g., recovering health) or a negative effect (e.g., taking damage).
+When the player opens the treasure box, there will also be a probability of getting a positive effect (e.g., recovering health) or a negative effect (e.g., taking damage).
 Therefore, as the player progresses, the map they encounter is always different, which greatly avoids aethetic fatigue and getting lost.
-When the player gains enough experience from defeating enemies, it is given a chance to get a new passive item or upgrade one of its abilities or passive items.
+When the player gains enough experience from defeating enemies, it will be given a chance to get a new passive item or upgrade one of its abilities or passive items.
 The player can choose from three choices, and the three choices are given at random.
 > 2: level up

 ### Various Combinations